0x80/isolate-package/README.md

 want to isolate, except when you're [deploying to Firebase from the root of the workspace](#deploying-firebase-from-the-root).

+For the config file to be picked up, you will have to execute `isolate` from the same location, as it uses the current working directory.

 Below you will find a description of every available option.

 ### buildDirName